MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 The modern, refreshed look for model-driven apps has some limitations:

 - The mobile app and mail app don't support the modern, refreshed look and aren't part of the preview or general availability.
-- With the new look, Power Apps is moving away from the classic theme customizations.
-This means that the app header and colors for business process flows can't be customized yet.
+- With the new look, Power Apps is moving away from classic theme customizations.
+While the colors for the app header can now be customized to match your personal or organization branding (see [modern theme overrides](../maker/model-driven-apps/modern-theme-overrides.md) for more details), other theme customization options are not yet available.

 ## Frequently asked questions (FAQs)